xtanaa001/Xiaoqi-Homepage/content/letter2students.md

 I value the beauty of mathematics and view technically sound, aesthetically elegant theorems as the foundation of enduring scientific contributions.
 While I admire strong applied research,  I believe the deepest theoretical ideas often outlast the specific systems that first motivate them.

 At the same time, my goal is not to pursue theory in isolation.
 I am most drawn to problems that are both intellectually deep and connected to meaningful real-world systems.
-In particular, I am interested in identifying simple yet fundamental abstractions that reveal new algorithmic ideas, clarify structural trade-offs, and guide the design of practical decision-making systems operating under uncertainty.
+In particular, I am interested in identifying simple yet fundamental abstractions that reveal new algorithmic ideas, clarify structural trade-offs, and guide the design of practical systems operating under uncertainty.
 My work therefore lies at the intersection of theory and systems.
 Rather than viewing these as opposing directions, I see theoretical abstraction as a tool for understanding the principles governing increasingly complex real-world platforms, including online markets, cloud systems, and modern AI infrastructure such as LLM inference systems.

 For this reason, I think of my research not simply as algorithmic nor systems research in the classical sense, but more specifically as **systems-oriented theory**: mathematically rigorous research inspired by the structural challenges of real-world decision systems.